pradeep3sep/interviewquestion/README Html.md

 Semantic HTML, also known as semantic markup, refers to the use of HTML tags that convey the meaning—or semantics—of the content contained within them.

 For example, tags like `<header>`, `<article>`, and `<footer>` are semantic HTML tags.
 They clearly indicate the role of the content they contain.

+> ### Difference between <b> and <strong> Elements
+The HTML <b> element defines bold text, without any extra importance.
+The HTML <strong> element defines text with strong importance.
+The content inside is typically displayed in bold.